A short history of the HFS

 The HFS began life in 1995 as an answer to a call for a central more unified method of providing backup and long-term archive for departmental and personal data across the University.
 It started with a desktop backup service and was followed shortly thereafter by a departmental and college server backup service.
 A long-term archive service followed, as did a long-term, large-scale file repository service for extremely large datasets.
 This repository service was known as the Hierarchical File Service which was where the name HFS comes from.
 Although that service has since been retired the HFS name persists as a brand name for the remaining services.

-The initial service was provided using IBM’s ADSTAR Distributed Storage Manager (rebranded as Tivoli Storage Manager in 1999 and as IBM Spectrum Protect in 2015 and to become IBM Storage Protect in 2023/24) running on AIX on two IBM RS/6000 servers, 142GB of direct attached disk storage and an IBM 3494 tape library robot with 4 frames and 4 tape drives.
+The initial service was provided using IBM’s ADSTAR Distributed Storage Manager (rebranded as Tivoli Storage Manager in 1999, as IBM Spectrum Protect in 2015 and as IBM Storage Protect in 2024) running on AIX on two IBM RS/6000 servers, 142GB of direct attached disk storage and an IBM 3494 tape library robot with 4 frames and 4 tape drives.
 Individual tape media capacity was 10GB and the theoretical capacity of the tape library was 10TB.
 This was all located in the OUCS machine room in Banbury Road.

 In the following years there were of course many upgrades, adding additional storage, extra library frames, upgrading tape drives and replacing the servers.